 - Comments saying I am gay.

 Now the first type of comment makes you feel happy that someone enjoyed reading it and makes you want to keep writing.
-Then you got the second type of comments which is what I prefer as it allows for discussion and to further improve on my writing but then you got the last type which ruins the reason for using a comment section in the first place.
+Then you got the second type of comments which is what I prefer as it allows for discussion and to further improvement on my writing but then you got the last type which ruins the reason for using a comment section in the first place.

 So ultimately it comes to a single question.

-Why should people bother with comments anymore when their content is discussed elsewhere away from people who simply goes around posting crap for the sake of it when the most important part is writing so people can enjoy it?
+Why should people bother with comments anymore when their content is discussed elsewhere away from people who simply go around posting crap for the sake of it when the most important part is writing so people can enjoy it?